PaprikaSteiger/ooaclld/cldf/docs/MonPl.md

 #### SAP & noun & pronoun & demonstrative: Tapieté \[tapi1253\] (Tupian; Argentina, Bolivia, Paraguay)
 The morpheme *-reta* which is optionally used to mark 3rd person plural on verbs (examples 1a-b and 6-8) is primarily used with nouns as a suffix with plural or collective meaning.
 It is also sometimes with pronouns and demonstratives ([González 2005](Source#cldf:gonzalez2005tapiete)).

-## Derived Questions
+## Derived Features
-Derived questions offer different views of the same data included in the base questions.
-Often, this is done to group together some states of multi-state questions, to capture specific similarities.
-In other cases, derived questions are designed so that they are independent from other questions used in the same computational analyses that assume feature independence,  e.g. the Bayesian software sBayes, which detects areal signal [Ranacher et al 2021](ranacher2021sbayes).
+Derived features offer different views of the same data included in the main features.
+Often, this is done to group together some states of multi-state features, to capture specific similarities.
+In other cases, derived features are designed so that they are independent from other features used in the same computational analyses that assume feature independence, e.g. the Bayesian software sBayes, which detects areal signal [Ranacher et al 2021](ranacher2021sbayes).

 ### [](ParameterTable#cldf:MonPl-03a)